 Answer the question below

-Local Mode is the default mode for most APs and it’s what you’ll encounter in most deployments.
-In this mode, the AP sends all client traffic from every WLAN through a CAPWAP tunnel to the Wireless LAN Controller (WLC).
+Local Mode is the default mode for most APs and is commonly used in deployments.
+In this mode, the AP centrally switches all client traffic and sends it through a CAPWAP tunnel to the Wireless LAN Controller (WLC).

 Figure 1 – Local Mode: Client traffic is tunneled to the WLC